Review: “Physical 100” is the newest Korean blockbuster to showcase Korean strength

 ¨Physical 100¨ contestants awaiting to hear what the next challenge will be, showing excitement, nervousness, and fear.

-Cavan Helms, Sports Editor
+Cavan Helms, Broadcast Editor

 Netflix’s new hit “Physical 100” is a reality show consisting of a hundred contestants competing for 300 million won $245,000 USD).
 That money will be hard earned though, as the contestants have to compete in many tough challenges.
 Some of these challenges include dead hangs, 1v1s fighting for the ball, building a bridge then filling up a tube full of sand, and pulling a 1.5 ton ship.